EverSeenTOTOTO/browser-app-boilerplate/README.md

 2. Can I use this project for production?

-    Of course!
-You can extend this project for production usage.
-But note there are many implemention details, you may need advanced refactoring and optimization.
+    Production use of this project is possible, but will require advanced refactoring and optimization due to many implementation details.

 3. My git hooks not working?